Here you can see the full list of changes between each Flask release.

 was not reliable and caused issues on Google's App Engine.
 Until

-1.0 the old behavior will continue to work but issue dependency
+1.0 the old behaviour will continue to work but issue dependency

 - fixed a problem for Flask to run on jython.